top of page

 Basic Mechanics

-In most tabletop games, players cannot simply do all the things they wish to do.
-In many cases, they must roll dice to determine the outcome of a particular action.
-Fear in the Foundation uses a d100 or percentile dice for most rolls, but the game has been crafted in such a way that it can be easily adapted to revolve around the use of a d20, if players prefer that style of play.
+In most TTRPGs, players cannot simply do everything they wish to do.
+In some cases, they must roll dice to determine the outcome of an action.
+Fear in the Foundation uses a d20 for most rolls.
 Characters have general Abilities, as well as more specific Skills.
-In order to "pass a check," or, in other words, do something they want to do, players must roll at or below the value of the Ability or Skill related to the action.
+In order to "pass a check," or, in other words, successfully carry out an action, players must roll a d20 and add their relevant Ability or Skill modifier, getting a result equal to or higher than the target number associated with the roll.

-The game also features a number of mechanics that have become stables in many other TTRPGs, such as Advantage & Disadvantage, Critical Rolls, Challenge Levels, and Encounters.
+The game also features a number of mechanics that have become stables in many other TTRPGs, such as Critical Rolls, Hit Points, Encounters, Status Effects, and grid-based maps, as well as unique mechanics concerned with SCP-specific things such as amnestics, memetics and reality anchors.

-Containment Breach Missions involve catastrophic events where a number of anomalies somehow manage to escape from their containment units and wreak havoc throughout a Foundation facility.
-Players deal with a variety of issues as they try to capture these anomalies and bring the site back under control.
-This mode features four primary character classes: Researcher, Security Officer, Field Agent, and D-Class.
+Breach Missions are kicked off by a catastrophic event that leads to several anomalies escaping from their containment units and wreaking havoc throughout a Foundation facility.
+Players deal with a variety of issues as they attempt to capture said anomalies and bring the site back under control.
+These missions primarily feature four character classes: Researchers, Security Officers, Field Agents, and D-Classes.

 bottom of page